novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 {{ resize_image(path="linear-regression/loss-surface-3.png", width=800, height=600, op="fit") }}
 {{ resize_image(path="linear-regression/loss-surface-4.png", width=800, height=600, op="fit") }}

+Dotted line is gradient descent trace: `z` axis is loss value which is moving to the local minimum with every epoch.
+It is moving according to its `w` and `b`, which are plotted on `x` and `y` axis accordingly.

 ### Contour Chart

-One more fancy chart from Picta is Contour chart, which sometimes can be useful for analysis.
+One more fancy chart from `Picta` is contour chart, which sometimes can be useful for analysis.

 ```scala
 val contour = XYZ(x=w, y=b, z=loss.flatten, n=loss(0).length).asType(CONTOUR)